-We used the "initial-pixel" basal melt rate mosaics to evaluate observed basal melt rates for basal channels and keels on the Main ice shelf.
-We applied a high-pass filter (1.5 km sigma Gaussian) to annual "reverse" order DEM mosaics (Section 2.4), and defined masks for channels and keels using filtered elevations less than -1 m and greater than +1 m, respectively (Figure 10 and S5).
-These masks were applied to corresponding 2-year "initial-pixel" basal melt rate products, and weighted-average composites were generated from all available years to document the spatial distribution of main ice shelf channel and keel melt rates for the 2008-2015 period.
-The value at any given pixel in the channel (keel) composite is derived from melt rates for several advecting channels (keels) that intersected that pixel over time, providing a sample of background melt rates (end
+We used the initial-pixel basal melt-rate mosaics to evaluate observed basal melt rates for basal channels and keels on the main ice shelf.
+We applied a high-pass filter (1.5 km sigma Gaussian) to annual "reverse-order" DEM mosaics (Sect.
+2.4), and defined masks for channels and keels using filtered elevations less than -1 m and greater than +1 m, respectively (Figs. 10 and S5).
+These masks were applied to corresponding 2-year initial-pixel basal melt-rate products, and weighted-average composites were generated from all available years to document the spatial distribution of main ice shelf channel and keel melt rates for the 2008-2015 period.
+The value at any given pixel in the channel (keel) composite is derived from melt rates for several advecting channels (keels) that intersected that pixel over time, providing a sample of background melt rates (end member no. 1 in Sect.
+3.5) for channel (keel) features at different locations in the cavity.

-- member #1 in Section 3.5) for channel (keel) features at different locations in the cavity.
-The highest basal melt rates are associated with longitudinal surface ridges (basal keels) within ~3-4 km of the grounding line.
-In the inner cavity (~4-15 km from the grounding line), high basal melt rates (>100 m/yr) are associated with both longitudinal surface troughs (basal channels) and surface ridges (basal keels).
-Several persistent channels display high basal melt rates - 555 throughout the 2008-2015 record, but there is more apparent temporal variability associated with deep keels due to grounding and ungrounding.
+The highest basal melt rates are associated with longitudinal surface ridges (basal keels) within $\sim 3-4$ km of the grounding line.
+In the inner cavity ($\sim 4-15$ km from the grounding line), high basal melt rates (>100 m yr-1) are associated with both longitudinal surface troughs (basal channels) and surface ridges (basal keels).
+Several persistent channels display high basal melt rates throughout the 2008- 2015 record, but there is more apparent temporal variability associated with deep keels due to grounding and ungrounding.

-Over the mid to outer ice shelf, we observe relatively high basal melt rates on keels ($\sim 20-40$ m/yr) and limited basal melt rates in transverse channels ($\sim 0-10$ m/yr).
-Both channels and keels display higher basal melt rates over the northern portion of the outer ice shelf (red arrow in Figure 9).
-Higher basal melt rates of $\sim 10-20$ m/yr are observed over $\sim 50-70$ km-long longitudinal
+Over the mid to outer ice shelf, we observe relatively high basal melt rates on keels ($\sim 20\text{--}40 \text{ m yr}^{-1}$) and lim-

+Figure 9.
+Comparison of mean 2008-2015 basal melt-rate composites using: (a) 2-year "along-flow distribution" and (b) 2-year "initial-pixel" methods.
+Color ramp shows 0-50 m yr-1 stretch for basal melt rates, with additional grayscale contours at 100, 150, 200, and 250 m yr-1 near the grounding line.
+The transverse features along the outer ice shelf centerline in (b) are related to enhanced melt within and near depressions or rifts (Shean et al., 2017).
+The transverse mid-ice-shelf artifact in (a) is the result of a seam artifact in one of the TerraSAR-X velocity mosaics.
+Colored arrows show features discussed in the text.

-560 keels near the ice shelf centerline, while ~0 m/yr basal melt rates are observed within adjacent longitudinal channels.
-One prominent longitudinal keel displays basal melt rates of ~30-40 m/yr (black arrow in Figure 9).
+ited basal melt rates in transverse channels ($\sim 0-10 \text{ m yr}^{-1}$).
+Both channels and keels display higher basal melt rates over the northern portion of the outer ice shelf (red arrow in Fig. 9).
+Higher basal melt rates of $\sim 10-20 \text{ m yr}^{-1}$ are observed over $\sim 50-70 \text{ km}$ long longitudinal keels near the ice shelf centerline, while $\sim 0 \text{ m yr}^{-1}$ basal melt rates are observed within adjacent longitudinal channels.
+One prominent longitudinal keel displays basal melt rates of $\sim 30-40 \text{ m yr}^{-1}$ (black arrow in Fig. 9).